 We are experiencing awful Wi-Fi issues at the Ramada Hotel in Khajuraho, India.
 The town is considerably smaller than many we’ve visited over the past three weeks and without a doubt, this is the worse signal we’ve experienced.

-From time to time, over the past seven plus years we’ve been traveling, we’ve had an opportunity to describe and subsequently promote a small business we encounter along the way.
+From time to time, over the past seven-plus years we’ve been traveling, we’ve had an opportunity to describe and subsequently promote a small business we encounter along the way.

-We told Kershav about our visit to India and our site and promised him a story with today’s photos as a thank you for showing us around.
+We told Keshav about our visit to India and our site and promised him a story with today’s photos as a thank you for showing us around.
 He couldn’t have been more pleased, as were we.

 When he explained how time-consuming and deliberate the work is, we were all the more in awe of his massive inventory.
-Prices are reasonable and support staff is available to assist in selections.
+Prices are reasonable, and support staff is available to assist in selections.

 “Banarasi Brocades, as the world knows it, is called by the name kinkab in Varanasi.
 A high-quality weaving is done using gold and silver threads.
 Silk Threads are also used as well.
 The most common motifs include scroll patterns and butidars designs.
 The other designs are Jewelry designs, birds, animals, flowers, creepers, paisley motifs.
 Hindu religious and Mughal motifs also influenced brocade designs.
-When a Gold embellishment is done on a silver background it is called Ganga-Jamuna in the local language.
+When a Gold embellishment is done on a silver background, it is called Ganga-Jamuna in the local language.